Plan Your Library Research

 Books are usually a good place to start researching your topic, as they provide an introduction and overview of the subject.
 This gives you the background you need for researching more specific aspects of the topic.

-- Check Reading List/High Use Collection items listed in your Blackboard unit
+- Check your Reading List and Set Texts listed in your Blackboard unit

-- Find books on a topic (print and e-books) using a Keyword search
+- Use ECU Worldsearch to find books on a topic (print and e-books) using a Keyword search

 - Locate books from a reference list